osuuj/nokia-city-data-analysis/README.md

 ## Acknowledgments

-- Nokia for providing the city data
+- Nokia for supporting the development of this Finnish city data analysis project
+- The Finnish Patent and Registration Office (PRH) for providing open business data
 - The FastAPI, Next.js, and Python communities for their excellent documentation
+- AWS and Vercel for their robust cloud platforms
 - All contributors who have helped shape this project